|

 of the loss so quickly after acclimation?

 <<Again, with all that has passed I think this is unlikely.
-Even had
+Even

-have done, and with the return of water motion, the system would very
+'cleaned up' as you have done, and with the return of water

-quickly return to its “aerobic” state>>
+motion, the system would very quickly return to its 'aerobic'

 Also could the carbon be taking out dissolved oxygen as well?

-<<I’ve been pondering that myself, but only because of the “amount” of
+<<I've been pondering that myself, but only because of the

-carbon you are utilizing.
-There does seem to be some thought that carbon
+'amount' of carbon you are utilizing.
+There does seem to be

-can be used to remove dissolved oxygen…as in a special filter utilizing
+some thought that carbon can be used to remove dissolved

-activated carbon fiber to remove DO to reduce corrosion in steam
+fiber to remove DO to reduce corrosion in steam

-(other added reducers/chemicals/application processes), and is not
+the process (other added reducers/chemicals/application processes), and

-filtration…or even replace the carbon with the Poly-Filter, altogether>>
+chemical filtration'¦or even replace the carbon with the

 Everything with the tank tests well and I cannot figure out why else I